 Canadian Tech Talent Accelerator

-The COVID-19 pandemic has dramatically altered Canada’s economy and labour market.
-In particular, the rapid increase in online work has widened the digital divide and skills gap, contributing to higher unemployment – especially for more vulnerable Canadians.
+The rapid increase in online work since 2020 has widened the digital divide and skills gap, contributing to higher unemployment – especially for more vulnerable Canadians.

 Indigenous, Black and other racialized citizens, people with disabilities, LGBTQ2S+ youth, women and newcomers to our country face multiple barriers to employment.
 More than ever, digital skills training and resources are needed to ensure no one is left behind by the digital revolution.